 The Lake division is dispatched from New Haven, Indiana.
 The Chicago Line dispatchers are located in Dearborn, Michigan.

-Villa Grove Subdivision: extending from Chicago's south side to the town of Villa Grove in central Illinois, this sub was once part of the Chicago $amp; Eastern Illinois and later the Missouri Pacific.
+Villa Grove Subdivision: extending from Chicago's south side to the town of Villa Grove in central Illinois, this sub was once part of the Chicago & Eastern Illinois and later the Missouri Pacific.
 It is divided into two halves.
-From Woodland Junction, where it is joined by CSX's ex-C$amp;EI Woodland sub, north to Chicago it is jointly owned double track with UP dispatching and maintaining it.
-Close to 50 trains can be seen on an average day, passing through Momence, Chicago Heights, Thornton Junction and UP's Yard Center in Dolton.
-South of Woodland, it is an all-UP single track line that sees roughly 25 trains per day.
+From Woodland Junction, where it is joined by CSX's ex-C&EI Woodland sub, north to Chicago it is jointly owned double track with UP dispatching and maintaining it.
+Close to 40 trains can be seen on an average day, passing through Momence, Chicago Heights, Thornton Junction and UP's Yard Center in Dolton.
+South of Woodland, it is an all-UP single track line that sees roughly 20 trains per day.
 Beyond Villa Grove at Findlay, Illinois, the route splits.
 One line heads to St.Louis with the other heading further southwest, crossing the Mississippi River and joining the ex-MP main running south from St.Louis.
-No Amtrak or commuter trains use the Villa Grove sub, but Metra hopes to begin commuter service in 2013 with trains terminating at Crete, Illinois, a few miles south of Chicago Heights.
+No Amtrak or commuter trains use the Villa Grove sub, but Metra hopes to begin commuter service with trains terminating at Crete, Illinois, a few miles south of Chicago Heights.
+For now, however, it remains little more than a hope.

-Milwaukee Subdivision: running between Milwaukee and Proviso Yard near Elmhurst, this is an ex-C$amp;NW all-freight route.
+Milwaukee Subdivision: running between Milwaukee and Proviso Yard near Elmhurst, this is an ex-C&NW all-freight route.
 It heads due south from Milwaukee but veers southwest at Valley Junction near the suburb of Northbrook.
 From this point to Proviso, it is often called the "New Line."
-A few miles further, a connection off CP's C$amp;M sub joins it at Shermer.
+A few miles further, a connection off CP's C&M sub joins it at Shermer.
 Most CP trains coming south from Wisconsin transfer to the New Line here and proceed on trackage rights through Deval to Bryn Mawr on the west side of O'Hare airport.
 From there, they use their own tracks to reach Bensenville Yard.
 UP freights continue south on the New Line, crossing over Bensenville on a viaduct, and head to Proviso.
-Between Proviso and KO Junction (see below), the double track is signalled for left-hand operation.
-North of KO, traffic operates by track warrants with ABS.

-Joliet Subdivision: spanning the distance between Joliet and Bloomington, Illinois, this sub is part of the former Chicago $amp; Alton, ex-Gulf, Mobile $amp; Ohio route to Springfield and St.Louis.
-UP inherited it from Southern Pacific, who had purchased it from the bankrupt Chicago,Missouri $amp; Western.
+Joliet Subdivision: spanning the distance between Joliet and Bloomington, Illinois, this sub is part of the former Chicago & Alton, ex-Gulf, Mobile & Ohio route to Springfield and St.Louis.
+UP inherited it from Southern Pacific, who had purchased it from the bankrupt Chicago,Missouri & Western.
 From Joliet to Chicago, the track is owned by Canadian National, who also calls it the Joliet sub.
-Freight traffic is light; UP prefers the Villa Grove sub instead.
-However, with the completion of the Global IV intermodal hub, traffic may increase.
+Freight traffic is moderate; UP prefers the Villa Grove sub instead.
+However, with the completion of the Global IV intermodal hub, traffic has increased.
 Amtrak's St.Louis corridor trains use the Joliet, as do Metra's weekday Heritage Corridor trains running between Union Station and Joliet.
-From Joliet to Pequot, Illinois, traffic is controlled by BNSF.
-Beyond Pequot, CTC is in use.

 Unless otherwise noted, the downtown terminal is Union Station.
 Except for the BNSF and UP routes, all local stations are operated by Metra.